AviralGarg1993/full-stack-webstore/README.md

 Task 1: Example documents for the orders and users are included in js/initdb.js

-Task 4: The POST request for the orders is sent when user clicks checkout and clicks OK on the alert.
+Task 4: The POST request for the orders is sent when user clicks checkout (we have removed the alerts)